 The SCiMA online learning is focused on martial arts and consistent with the Sport England Safeguarding Code in Martial Arts.

-Please note that SCiMA require all members to submit photographic identification (eg passport or driving licence) as part of the identification verification process.
+Please note that SCiMA requires all members to submit photographic identification (eg passport or driving licence) as part of the identification verification process.
 If you do not have photographic identification then please contact us.

-National Governing Body Sponsorship and Endosement
+National Governing Body Sponsorship and Endorsement

-As a Sport England recognised NGB, the British Council for Chinese Martial Arts (BCCMA) require all martial arts coaches to have an appropriate DBS check and ecourage Chinese martial artists to register with SCiMA to obtain a DBS check.
+As a Sport England recognised NGB, the British Council for Chinese Martial Arts (BCCMA) require all martial arts coaches to have an appropriate DBS check and encourage Chinese martial artists to register with SCiMA to obtain a DBS check.
 All coaches working in regulated activity must obtain an Enhanced DBS Check.
 The BCCMA also endorse the approach to safeguarding through SCiMA online learning and strongly encourage members to register with the Sport England recognised Safeguarding Code in Martial Arts.

 To qualify for a volunteer check, the applicant must not:

-SCiMA have simplified the registration process; so, from 1 January 2020, there is a flat rate registration fee for all types of martial arts organisation.The fees are annual and provide access to both the DBS checking service and current quality assured safeguarding resources.
+SCiMA have simplified the registration process; so, from 1 January 2020, there is a flat rate registration fee for all types of martial arts organisation.The fees are annual and provide access to both the DBS checking service and current quality-assured safeguarding resources.

 1. Registration - Online Learning